-The ETF Shares have been conditionally approved for listing on the Toronto Stock Exchange ("TSX").
-Subject to satisfying the TSX's original listing requirements on or before May 14, 2026, the ETF Shares will be listed on the TSX.
-Investors will be able to buy or sell ETF Shares on the TSX through registered brokers and dealers in the province or territory where the investor resides.
-Investors will incur customary brokerage commissions in buying or selling ETF Shares.
+The ETF Shares of the ETFs are currently listed and trade on the Toronto Stock Exchange ("TSX").
+Investors can buy or sell ETF Shares of the ETFs on the TSX through registered brokers and dealers in the province or territory where the investor resides.